CurveDocs/curve-docs/docs/curve_dao/ownership-proxy/PoolProxy.md

 `PoolProxy` is used for indirect ownership of exchange contracts or their factories.

-As these proxies are the indirect admins of the exchange contracts, they are used to call admin-only functions.
+As these proxies serve as the admins/owners of the exchange contracts, they are utilized to execute admin-only functions.
 These admin functions vary primarily based on the type of liquidity pool, whether it's a StableSwap or a CryptoSwap pool.
-For a clearer overview, please refer to the *admin-control section of StableSwap or CryptoSwap pools*.
+For a clearer understanding of the specific admin functions pertaining to each pool type, please refer to the 'admin control' section in the documentation of StableSwap or CryptoSwap pools.

+!!!deploy "Contract Source & Deployment"
     There are multiple deployed **`PoolProxy`** contracts.
-For a overview of all actively used proxies, see [here](../ownership-proxy/overview.md).
+For a overview of all actively used proxies, see [here](../../references/deployed-contracts.md#proxies).

-# Deploying Pools
-Pool deployment is permissionless, with the exception of base pools.
-Thus, the `deploy_pool` function can be directly called on the Factory contract.
-For more information about Factory contracts and their usage, see [here](../../factory/pool_factory/overview.md).

-# Parameter Changes
-Parameter changes need to be done through the proxy, as those relevant functions can only be called by the parameter admin.

-# Killing Pools
+# **Killing Pools**

 ### `kill_me`
 !!! description "`PoolProxy.kill_me(_pool: address):`"